 At first, our driver doesn’t even care to stop and simply drives right past the city, however.
 This results in a 45-minute detour, because highway exits are scarce in Myanmar.
 He simply didn’t believe that we actually wanted to see a place that no one wanted to live in.

 We insist it’s worth the longer drive to us and are taken to the strangest capital, I have ever visited.
 And I have been to Canberra in Australia, which is basically just a cluster of embassies.

 Where is everyone?

 At more than four times the size of London, it’s no secret that the capital was meant to attract people.
 The location of Yangon was reportedly too exposed, and the capital was moved to Naypyidaw in 2005.
 At that time there barely was a city.

-Massive, luxurious hotels, a daunting parliament building, a 20-lane highway and a replica of the famous Shwedagon Pagoda in Yangon adorn the city.
+Massive, luxurious hotels, a daunting building for the Parliament, a 20-lane highway and a replica of the famous Shwedagon Pagoda in Yangon adorn the city.